-The Department of History offers a number of graduate assistantships each year to qualified M.A. students.
+The Department of History offers graduate assistantships each year to qualified Ph.D. students.
 These assistantships include a tuition waiver and a modest monthly stipend; per University policy, these appointments require service to the University, which for the History Department entails grading and/or leading discussion sections for the introductory level survey courses.
-Competition for appointments is keen and students are advised to apply for them early, normally no later than February 1.
-Renewal of stipends is not automatic but is contingent upon good progress toward completion of the degree and satisfactory performance of duties.
-Appointments are only available to students pursuing full- time graduate work.
-Please contact the Department for additional information.
+Competition for appointments is often very keen and students are advised to apply for them early, normally no later than February 1.
+Doctoral students who are on appointment from the start of their programs will normally receive four years of funding.
+Renewal of the assistantship is not automatic but is contingent upon the maintenance of satisfactory progress toward their degrees and the satisfactory performance of their duties as a Graduate Assistant.
+Importantly, the number of years of aid for students not on appointment from the start of their doctoral program will be reduced based on the timing of their initial appointment.
+Appointments are only available to students pursuing full-time graduate work.

-The Department of History permits graduate appointees to use their fee waivers to cover graduate level courses only, which for M.A. students means 50000/60000-level courses.
+Please note that the Department of History permits graduate appointees to use their fee waivers to cover graduate level courses only, which for Ph.D. students means 70000/80000-level courses.
 Fee waivers may not be used to cover the cost of any undergraduate level course (10000-40000).
 Graduate appointees enrolling in undergraduate courses for language work, remediation, or other purposes are expected to cover the cost of those courses out of pocket.